pierrepeterlongo/kmtricks_benchmarks/tara-metag-bacterial/data/README.md

 Note that in a dataset, a kmer seen more than $t$ times is conserved.

-We propose to compute for each set  this threshold $t$ as the smallest value $\geq 1$ such that the number of canonical kmers occurring t times is smaller than 10% of the total number of canonical kmers.
-We use ntcard results for computing such thresholds.
+We propose to compute for each set  this threshold $t$ as the smallest value $\geq 1$ such that the number of canonical kmers occurring t times is smaller than 10% of the total number of canonical kmers. kmtricks automatically performs this computation with option `--merge-abundance-min 0.1`.

 Results file: [upper_rare_kmer_thresholds_10_percent.txt](upper_rare_kmer_thresholds_10_percent.txt)